loopbackio/loopback-next/docs/site/Setting-debug-strings.md

 ## Using debug strings

-LoopBack has a number of built-in debug strings to help with debugging.Specify a string on the command-line via an environment variable as follows:
+LoopBack has a number of built-in debug strings to help with debugging.
+Specify a string on the command-line via an environment variable as follows:

 **MacOS and Linux**